California governor says Pacific Palisades wildfire has destroyed many structures as winds kick up

 The winds were expected to increase overnight and continue for days, producing isolated gusts that could top 100 mph (160 kph) in mountains and foothills — including in areas that haven’t seen substantial rain in months.

-About 15,000 utility customers in Southern California had their power shut off to reduce the risk of equipment sparking blaze.
+As of Tuesday evening, 28,300 households were without power due to the strong winds, according to the mayor’s office.
+About 15,000 utility customers in Southern California had their power shut off to reduce the risk of equipment sparking a blaze.
 A half a million customers total were at risk of losing power preemptively.

-The fire swiftly consumed nearly 2 square miles (just over 5 square kilometers) of land in the Pacific Palisades neighborhood in western Los Angeles, sending up a dramatic plume of smoke visible across the city.
+The Pacific Palisades fire quickly consumed about 4.6 square miles (11.6 square kilometers) of land in the Pacific Palisades neighborhood in western Los Angeles, sending up a dramatic plume of smoke visible across the city.
 Residents in Venice Beach, some 6 miles (10 kilometers) away, reported seeing the flames.
 It was one of several blazes across the area.

 Sections of Interstate 10 and the scenic Pacific Coast Highway were closed to all non-essential traffic to aid in evacuation efforts.
 But other roads were blocked.
 Some residents jumped out of their vehicles to get out of danger and waited to be picked up.